 Below you can find a description of my current book project.
 Questions and comments are most welcome…

 Some of the work behind this project has been undertaken as part of two research groups: a European Union funded research group on Teleology and History, based in Helsinki, and a Deutsche Forschungsgemeinschaft (German Research Foundation) project on Empirisierung des Transzendentalen (Empiricisation of the Transcendental) based at the University of Stuttgart.
-I will continue this work between October 2017 and March 2018, during research fellowships at the University of Utrecht’s Descartes Centre and at the ZfL in Berlin.
+I continued this work between October 2017 and March 2018, during research fellowships at the University of Utrecht’s Descartes Centre and at the ZfL in Berlin.
 I am now developing aspects of this work further in a new research group on European Networks of Orientalism (ENO), and I will be guest of the Vossius Centre for the History of the Humanities in Amsterdam from September to December 2021.

 Literature and the Science of Comparison in Nineteenth-Century Germany and Britain: Four Case Studies